epaaso/sc-luca-explore/README.md

 We have kept some varied docker images because of compatiblity issues.
 They are orderd from newest to oldest.

 - *netopaas/comp-onco:annot* 14.6G The image below but with BioMaRt and pandas==1.5.3
 - *netopaas/comp-onco:sctransform* 16G Added support for sctransform, our only candidate for batch effect correction a the expression level.
 Does not have biomaRt.
-Does not have padnas==1.5.3
+Does not have pandas==1.5.3
 - *netopaas/comp_onco:r4* 14.1G   Newer R version to be able to convert from and to SeuratObject and Anndata.
 Does not have biomart.
 Does not have padnas==1.5.3
 - *netopaas/comp-onco:raytune*  13.6G  Some fixes to be able to run the hyperparameter optimization tool raytune.
 This one does not have cuda aware jax.
 - *netopaas/scarches:raytune* 19.9 G The same but with more R packages than comp-onco.
 This one has jax.
 - *netopaas/scarches:droplet*   85G This one has infercnv, ikarus and scFusion that take a lot of space.
 It wont be able to run raytune and sctransform and others.

 - *tiagopeixoto/graph-tool:latest*  3.18G  For creating our beautiful circos graphs.
 The dependencies are hell so we have them in a separate container.
 - *netopaas/faiss:cugraph-24-12*  For doing faiss nearest neghbours, leiden and umap much faster and using Modal.
-It hsa been a nightmare to keep the dependecies correct in this one.
+It has been a nightmare to keep the dependecies correct in this one.

 ## Running